Great Northern class Z-1: Electrical equipment

-Regenerative braking had been used from the outset on the 3-phase boxcabs, although this had been dissipated by a load bank at the power station; with the single phase electrification, it could now be re-used by another train or fed into the supply network.
+Regenerative braking had been used from the outset on the 3-phase boxcabs, although this had been dissipated by a load bank at the power station; with the single-phase electrification, it could now be re-used by another train or fed into the supply network.

 Control equipment

 Westinghouse HBFR electro-pneumatic multiple-unit control equipment was fitted.
 This was normally used to operate the locomotives as permanently-coupled pairs, but these pairs could also be coupled together and operated from a single cab.

 Traction motors

 Four nose-hung DC traction motors were used, one per axle.
 Drive was by a motor pinion to a flexible gear on the axle shaft.
 The motors were always connected in parallel.
 Many similar four-axle Do locomotives used a switching of the motors from parallel to series or series-parallel circuits for their main control between starting and running.
 For the Great Northern though, the flexibility of the motor-generator system and its control over the excitation field winding offered better control.
-The motor field could be operated as either series-wound, or with separate excitation from the generator with either a constant-current or constant-horsepower characteristics.
+The motor field could be operated as either series-wound, or with separate excitation from the generator with either a constant-current or constant-power characteristics.